philn3v/Data-Analyst/README.md

 # Phil Nguyen - Data Analyst Portfolio
 ## About
 Hi, I'm Phil!
-I have a teaching background and this is a portfolio of projects I find interest in.
+I have a teaching background and this is a portfolio of data analytics related projects.
 I have a strong foundation in STEM and a passion for using data to uncover meaningful insights.
 I am excited to bring my technical and analytical skills to the field of data analytics.

 This repository consists of topics and projects to develop my skills in my free time, as I explore and learning data analysis tools and techniques.
 Learning is a life long journey and I am always looking for opportunities to expand my knowledge and skills.